AlCode88/ansible-tasks/session7/Notes.md

 Write the playbook that copies /tmp/tesfile from localhost to Ubuntu only serever /tmp defined in inventory file.
 If it doesnt exist create the file.

 Note: We are going to copy the file from our local mac machine- <b> scp /tmp/testfile root@ ip of the server :/tmp </b>.

+<b>Tasks 3:</b>
+write a playbook change the permission on /tmp/testfile in localhost to read/write for everyone condition: server OS is CentOS